 As a novelist, why do you need a worldbuilding bible?
 And what are they?
 In our previous article, we touched on this topic.
 But in this, the final article in the worldbuilding series, we will delve into bibles for writers.

 I’m focusing on this topic for two reasons.
 First, due to discussions within my writer community.
 Secondly, I made the huge mistake of not creating a bible for my first fantasy series.
 I thought I was keeping my world fairly simple.
 I thought I could keep it all in my head.
 I was wrong.
 Don’t be like Kristin.
 Create a worldbuilding bible to collect all your lovely and amazing world notes in one easy to reference location!

 Why Create A Bible?

 Writing a series bible is the greatest tool in the world.
 Okay, I might be exaggerating, but bibles are seriously awesome because writing is hard.
 Don’t fall into the trap of thinking, “Oh, I don’t have time to be bothered.”

-After working on the same story world for two years and 400,000 words, I realized that creating a bible from the beginning would have saved me hours of frustration.
+After working on the same story world for two years and 400,000 words, I realized that creating a worldbuilding bible from the beginning would have saved me hours of frustration.

 Furthermore, you may return to this story world at a later date; a story bible will save your sanity.
 Otherwise you will have to re-read everything and re-build your notes from scratch.